Berry Phase of Bloch States through Modular Symmetries: Introduction

 \section{Introduction}

 The facile identification of crystalline topological systems has taken advantage of symmetry considerations\cite{Slager2013,Po2017,Chang2018,Song2018b,Yoshida2019a,Zhao2020,Kim2019b,Kim2020a,Wang2023NatPhys}, with topological invariants being defined on the score of symmetry eigenvalue conservation.
 The prime example is the $\Z_2$ invariant, that for centrosymmetric systems takes a particularly straightforward formulation\cite{Fu2007a,Fu2007} and which is related to other integral topological invariants\cite{Fu2006a,Wang2010b}.
-For crystalline systems without inversion symmetry, their characterisation in the presence of time-reversal symmetry is more convoluted, as there is no easy formula that allow to distinguish topologically non-trivial band structures \cite{Fu2011}.
-This has prompted the proliferation of computational schemes either relying on other symmetries protecting the topological phase \cite{Po2017,Song2018b,Zhang2018,Tang2018a,Xiao2021}, or based on a particular representation of the materials' electronic structure.
+The characterisation of crystalline systems without inversion symmetry in the presence of time-reversal symmetry is more convoluted, as there is no easy formula that allows to distinguish topologically non-trivial band structures \cite{Fu2011}.
+This has prompted the proliferation of computational schemes either relying on other symmetries protecting the topological phase \cite{Po2017,Kruthoff2017,Song2018b,Zhang2018,Tang2018a,Xiao2021}, or based on a particular representation of the materials' electronic structure.
 In the latter category one finds methods explicitly based on a localised Wannier representation \cite{Soluyanov2011,Yu2011,WannierTools,Gresch2017} or elementary band decompositions \cite{Zak1981,Michel1999,Bradlyn2017}.